Government College Chamba: Library

 The college has a computerized library with more than 20000 books on different subjects.
 The catalog of books has been admitted in Soul Software.
 It has been subscribed to as many as 11 newspapers, numerous magazines and 3 journals.
 It also has a book bank through which books are allotted to the students related to integrated rural development program families.
 3826 books are available in this book bank.

 Existing cells

 Career Guidance Cell

 With the objective of providing timely information to the students regarding various career opportunities a cell is functioning in the college.

 Women Cell

-This cell has been constituted to achieve the objective of gender quality by making the girls aware of their right and duties.
+This cell has been constituted to achieve the objective of gender equality by making the girls aware of their rights and duties.
 Gender disparity manifests itself in various forms and the underlying causes for the discrimination are related to social and economic structure, which is based on informal and formal norms and practices.
 The cell frequently organizes interactive sessions with students to get an insight into women- specific problems which need to be addressed on priority basis for emancipation of women.